saugatshrestha-cmd/cinema_room_manager/README.md

 - ✔ Check statistics (occupancy, revenue, etc.)
 - ✔ Handle input errors (out-of-bounds or already booked seats)

-This project is part of the JetBrains Academy (Hyperskill) Java track, focusing on console I/O, loops, and conditionals.

 ---

 ## 🛠 Features